CenterForOpenScience/osf.io/osf/metrics/README.md

 each "usage" is represented as `OsfCountedUsageEvent` -- see `osf.metrics.events` for field definitions with comments mapping fields to concepts in the COUNTER spec.

-each periodic report is a subclass of `BaseMonthlyReport` or `BaseDailyReport` (themselves subclasses of `elasticsearch_metrics.imps.elastic8.CyclicRecord`;
-see `osf.metrics.reports`) and has a "reporter" (see `osf.metrics.reporters`) that is invoked periodically to report.
+each periodic report is a subclass of `osf.metrics.monthly_reports.BaseMonthlyReport` or `osf.metrics.daily_reports.BaseDailyReport` (themselves subclasses of `elasticsearch_metrics.imps.elastic8.CyclicRecord`) and has a "reporter" (see `osf.metrics.reporters`) that is invoked periodically to report.

 ## api
 note: the `osf.metrics` api is subject to change, is supported only for use within OSF